Last updated: 24/12/2020

 But again, that’s me.
 I’m not the sufferer.

 I won’t write any more details about the other occasions my wife felt trapped and self-harmed or attempted suicide.

-All I can tell you is that at the second attempt I was there.
-The third and fourth times M unfortunately self-harmed, but did not go through with suicide, because of her love for me and her mother, and the worry she had about us.
+All I can tell you is that on the second attempt I was there.
+The third and fourth times M unfortunately self-harmed but did not go through with suicide, because of her love for me and her mother, and the worry she had about us.

 She became stronger and learned how to cope with these desperate feelings herself.

 There were two occasions when my wife asked me to divorce her for the sake of my well-being.
 Each time I refused.
 She felt guilty but I knew it was love.

 I’m so proud of her!
 Many poor people fail to escape attempts.
 God bless their souls and their loved ones.

 What I’ve learned is that there are triggers, that you need to help to avoid him/her at all costs.
 This is the only way you can be sure to help someone avoid committing the act.

 Today I know that my wife was most likely be planning her funeral whilst drying her hair, she’d think of ways to punish herself for something she was never guilty of, my wife would do her best to make me happy, even if it meant leaving me so I could find someone who didn’t suffer the physical and now mental illness she was suffering.